C01 - Malignant neoplasm of base of tongue

-C01 is a billable ICD-10 code used to specify a medical diagnosis of malignant neoplasm of base of tongue.
-The code is valid during the fiscal year 2023 from October 01, 2022 through September 30, 2023 for the submission of HIPAA-covered transactions.
+C01 is a billable diagnosis code used to specify a medical diagnosis of malignant neoplasm of base of tongue.
+The code is valid during the current fiscal year for the submission of HIPAA-covered transactions from October 01, 2023 through September 30, 2024.

 The following anatomical sites found in the Table of Neoplasms reference this diagnosis code given the correct histological behavior: Neoplasm, neoplastic tongue base (dorsal surface) or Neoplasm, neoplastic tongue fixed part NEC or Neoplasm, neoplastic tongue posterior (third) or Neoplasm, neoplastic tongue root or Neoplasm, neoplastic tongue surface (dorsal) base .